10 Best Woods for Smoking Chicken

 9. Char-Broil Tabasco Wood Chips for Smoking Chicken

-On all the lists we’ve looked at, chili wood hasn’t come up.
+Chili wood hasn’t come up on all the lists we’ve looked at.
 But it’s a curious way to get a bit of pep in your smoked chicken.
-You may be aware chili doesn’t come from a tree.
+You may be aware that chili doesn’t come from a tree.
 Tabasco wood is actually the wood from white oak barrels.
-These barrels are used to age tabasco sauce, then the barrels are processed into wood chips for smoking chicken and other kinds of meats.
+These barrels are used to age tabasco sauce, which is then processed into wood chips for smoking chicken and other kinds of meat.

-Ordinarily, Tabasco is kept in these barrels for three years to properly ferment.
-And each barrel is used for 10 to 15 cycles before it ‘retires’ into wood chips, so the pepper flavor accumulates over time and gets quite concentrated.
-Tabasco wood ‘tastes’ a little like hickory.
-It’s shouldn’t be the main wood, because all you want is a little kick.
+Ordinarily, Tabasco is kept in these barrels for three years to ferment.
+And each barrel is used for 10 to 15 cycles before it retires into wood chips, so the pepper flavor accumulates over time and gets quite concentrated.
+Tabasco wood tastes a little like hickory.
+It shouldn’t be the primary wood because a little kick is all you want.
 Toss a handful over your grill.

 This way, your chicken gets infused with peppery white oak smoke.
-You can use a home-made aluminum foil pocket or you can put the tabasco wood directly in a smoker box.
-The wood chips come in a 2-pound bag that’s about 40m tall.
-And since tabasco isn’t the primary fuel source or flavoring, you can use this bag as a smoking supplement for up to a year.
+You can use a homemade aluminum foil pocket.
+Or you can put the Tabasco wood directly in a smoker box.
+The wood chips come in a 2-pound bag, about 40m tall.
+And since Tabasco isn’t the primary fuel source or flavoring, you can use this bag as a smoking supplement for up to a year.

 Pros:

-• The wood chips come from aging oak barrels for extra favor.
+• The wood chips come from aging oak barrels for extra flavor.

 • The resulting flavor is heavier than apple but lighter than hickory.